-- 2.7 The Government of the Virgin Islands introduced a Telecommunications Liberalisation in the British Virgin Islands policy on 10 January 2007.
+2.7 The Government of the Virgin Islands introduced a Telecommunications Liberalisation in the British Virgin Islands policy on 10 January 2007.
 The objective was to create the circumstances for a fully effective and successful telecommunications sector, delivering excellent value for money to users and maximising the contribution of the sector to the economy.
-The Commission is looking to recommend a new telecommunications policy for the 21st century, taking into account how the industry has developed since liberalisation occurred in 2006. - Therefore, the Commission will carry out an investigation of the telecommunications industry for the purpose of advising the Minister on the sector's socio-economic contribution to the British Virgin Islands, and the state of competition, particularly any presence of barriers to sustainable competition and the possibility of new entrants.
-Additionally, we will assess the overall impact on the performance of the sector post liberalisation against key sector objectives and comparisons with other countries, review current challenges and recommend any policy considerations to promote sustainable future development. - 2.8 Create and implement Merger and Acquisition Guidelines.
+The Commission is looking to recommend a new telecommunications policy for the 21st century, taking into account how the industry has developed since liberalisation occurred in 2006.

+Therefore, the Commission will carry out an investigation of the telecommunications industry for the purpose of advising the Minister on the sector's socio-economic contribution to the British Virgin Islands, and the state of competition, particularly any presence of barriers to sustainable competition and the possibility of new entrants.
+Additionally, we will assess the overall impact on the performance of the sector post liberalisation against key sector objectives and comparisons with other countries, review current challenges and recommend any policy considerations to promote sustainable future development.
+This will be completed by the end of the third quarter of the financial year.

+- 2.8 Create and implement Merger and Acquisition Guidelines.
 Presently, the telecommunications industry in the British Virgin Islands does not have the benefit of a framework for assessing merger transactions.
 Additionally, market forces alone may not sufficiently protect consumers and businesses from the changes to the industry that result when a merger is completed.
-We will develop guidelines that will outline the steps the Commission would consider when assessing the impacts of a merger on the market. - 2.9 Develop a Key Performance Indicator (KPI) online database for data collection, validation, cleaning, analysis, visualisation and dissemination of regulatory and statistical data.
-The Commission collects data from various sources related to the state of telecommunications in the British Virgin Islands, which consists of market data collected by licensees, and benchmarked information from various countries and other institutions.
+We will develop guidelines that will outline the steps the Commission would consider when assessing the impacts of a merger on the market.
+This will be completed during the fourth quarter of the financial year. - 2.9 Develop a Key Performance Indicator (KPI) online database for data collection, validation, cleaning, analysis, visualisation and dissemination of regulatory and statistical data.
+The Commission collects data from various sources related to the state of telecommunications in the British Virgin

+Islands, which consists of market data collected by licensees, and benchmarked information from various countries and other institutions.
 The Commission is also seeking to expand its data collection efforts to measure operators' performance for various key performance indicators related to quality of service as well as any other areas deemed necessary by the Commission.
 The database would support the Commission in reshaping its data management and process automation for handling data to produce efficient processing and analysis.
 Moreover, this data could be analysed to retrieve meaningful insights and formulation of regulations and other policies.
+This will be completed by the end of the second quarter of the financial year.